fbpx

 Calm And Quiet Spaces

-If you’re looking to get away from the crowds to an area with fewer people, we suggest the following areas Library, Fairy Light Woods, Wonderland Lawns and the Tipi Fire.
+If you’re looking to get away from the crowds to an area with fewer people, we suggest the following areas Library, Fairy Light Woods, Wonderland Lawns and the Folly Firepit.
 The Piano Stage is also a really relaxed space and you can see some special acts here if you’re lucky!
 We would also encourage you to check out our Healing Gardens which have an array of different treatments and therapies available.

 Hearing Loops